Best homeowners insurance in Ohio for 2023

 Home

-Home insurance premiums in Ohio increased nearly 11% from May 2021 to May 2022, according to our latest analysis of internal policyholder data.
-This is due to a mix of rising inflation, labor shortages, and severe natural disasters that have caused insurance companies to increase rates and establish stricter underwriting rules to offset the risks.
+Home insurance premiums in Ohio increased 22% from May 2022 to May 2023, according to our latest analysis of internal policyholder data.
+This is due to a mix of labor shortages and severe natural disasters that have caused insurance companies to increase rates and establish stricter underwriting rules to offset the risks.

 You can find all of the details in our Policygenius Home Insurance Pricing Report